Saarvin97/Weather-Analysis/README.md

 # Weather-Analysis

-### This repo focuses on providin analysis for weather data extracted from the Open Weather website.
+### This repo focuses on providing analysis for weather data extracted from the Open Weather website.